smartemission/smartemission/docs/platform/sensors.rst

 3. `Luftdaten.info <https://luftdaten.info/en/home-en/>`_ : no calibration required

+These algorithms are reusable, mainly the parameters for each need to be set.

 So how is this realized internally?
 Basic principles:

-* while harvesting as much metadata as possible is extracted or configure
+* while harvesting as much metadata as possible is extracted or configured
-* the programming concept of a `Device <https://github.com/smartemission/docker-se-stetl/blob/master/smartem/devices/device.py>`_ and `Device registry <https://github.com/smartemission/docker-se-stetl/blob/master/smartem/devices/devicereg.py>`_
+* the programming concept of an abstract `Device <https://github.com/smartemission/docker-se-stetl/blob/master/smartem/devices/device.py>`_ and `Device registry <https://github.com/smartemission/docker-se-stetl/blob/master/smartem/devices/devicereg.py>`_

 Each station-type (Jose, ASE, Luftdaten) is mapped to a Device Type.
-From there specific processing, configuration and algorithms are invoked.
+From there, specific processing, configuration and algorithms are invoked.
 A special Device Type is the `Vanilla Device <https://github.com/smartemission/docker-se-stetl/blob/master/smartem/devices/vanilla.py>`_.
 The Vanilla Device Type can be used when no specific calibration is required.
 This is the easiest way to attach stations and was introduced when attaching kits from the `Luftdaten Project <https://luftdaten.info/en/home-en/>`_ .

 Each Device has one to three additional items/files:

-* Device Definitions ("device devs"), these map component indicators like `no2`, `temperature` etc to their raw inputs and provides pointers to the functions that perform converting (e.g. via calibration) the raw inputs
+* Device Definitions ("device devs"), these map component indicators like `no2`, `temperature` etc to their raw inputs and provides pointers to the functions that perform converting (e.g. via calibration) the raw inputs, plus min/max values for validation
 * Device Functions: functions that provide all conversions/calibrations
 * Device Params (AirSensEUR-AlphaSense sensors only): per-device calibration params